cloudmaven/documentation/pages/p/p_costing.md

 Q: How does the cloud work?

-A: See the ensuing questions to get a quick overview of the terminology.
-Taking that as read the first step is to get a cloud account and log in to the provider's website (console) using a web browser.
-Here you will find many options including **start an instance**.
-This you can do immediately: It is equivalent to renting a computer by the hour.
-Once you have started the instance -- which we also call a cloud computer or a cloud virtual machine -- you can log in to that machine and start building a computing enviornment.
-You can allocate associated disk space, upload files, install software and quickly get back to your research.
-This is the simplest picture of moving your work to the cloud.
-There is much more to the story, however.
-To get a sense of this vast 'what else?' we suggest looking into the case studies provided at this website.
+A: This answer is the tip of the iceberg: 'How you log in to a computer on the cloud and run programs.'
+See ensuing remarks for a quick terminology overview.
+First you would get a cloud account from some provider;
+we work with Microsoft Azure, Amazon Web Services and Google Cloud Platform.
+Log in through a browser to their **Console** and **start an instance**.
+This is equivalent to renting a computer by the hour.
+This computer will have an ip address; and you can log on to *that* machine for example using **ssh** or **PuTTY** (a terminal window).
+Once there you can start building your computing enviornment, importing data, compiling and running programs, and so on; as you would on a desktop machine.
+In other words: Get back to your research.
+This snapshot of 'moving your work to the cloud' does not yet get to the *why*, which we address below.
+There is much more to the story so to get a sense of this we suggest looking at the case studies provided here.

 Q: Why do I want to move to the cloud?

-A: One way to answer this is to say 'Using the cloud drastically reduces your risk and gains you time.'
-Traditionally you have to purchase and maintain computers; and worry about them crashing and losing your work.
+A: Reduced risk, reduced hassle, lower cost, massive compute power.
+(If you need additional reasons keep reading.)
+Let's cover these points in slightly more detail.
+Traditionally you must purchase and maintain computers and then worry about disks crashing.
+The cloud is constantly creating backups and cloud operating systems are maintained and updated by the cloud vendors.
+You never buy or maintain hardware and you never need to worry about losing your work or data: The cloud is highly redundant.
+Your work environment is automatically migrated to the latest hardware as it becomes available; there is no obsolescence issue.
+You *do* have to learn and implement cost management and security practices; so there is a learning curve.
+When you are not working you save your work environment as a machine image which has a negligible cost.
+Hence you do not pay for cloud computing resources when you are not using them.
+This is in contrast to purchasing your own computer hardware which runs 24/7i With luck it will run for three to five years, gradually becoming less state-of-the-art.
 Cloud providers do a huge amount of back-up work -- invisible to you -- so that

 Q: How fast/powerful is a given cloud computer?